Is Indian food healthy? Common misconceptions challenged!

 There are days when Indians follow a strict diet regime incorporating only fruits, vegetables and whole grains very conservatively cooked.

-There is no dearth of low carb, fat free Indian meal options to chose from.
+There is no dearth of low calorie Indian food, fat free Indian meal options to chose from.

 You do not need to be on a bland, plain diet to loose weight.

-You can still eat delicious Indian food and be healthy and happy.
+You can still eat delicious diet Indian food.

 Now the question is where do you find the alternative healthy options of popular Indian dishes?